pekwm/pekwm/doc/actions.md

 **MaxFill (bool bool)**

-Acts much like Maximize, but considers other frames while doing it.
+Acts much like Maximize, but considers other frames while doing so.
 Instead of filling the whole screen, it only fills to the borders of neighboring frames.
 Takes two parameters, first one decides if the frame is maxfilled horizontally, the second if it should be maxfilled vertically.